 Senior research specialist

-I teach at Karolinska Institutet and other universities and institutions on the topics of EDs and risk assessment methodologies.
-I am especially involved with the Master’s Programme in Toxicology at Karolinska Institutet, where I am Director of Studies and responsible for the course in Health Risk Assessment.
-I am also involved in organizing courses in health risk assessment and assessment of EDs on the PhD-level at KI, as well as training for professionals at national and European authorities, such as the European Food Safety Authority (EFSA) and European Chemicals Agency (ECHA).
+I am Deputy Programme Director at the Master’s Programme in Toxicology at KI and am primarily active as a teacher and course leader at that programme.
+I am also course leader and teacher at several PhD courses in Health Risk Assessment.
+Together with colleagues at IMM I am also involved in organising training for professionals at national and European authorities, such as the European Food Safety Authority (EFSA) and European Chemicals Agency (ECHA).

 I have supervised several master students from the Toxicology programme and through the Erasmus+ exchange programme, as well as PhD students.

 2002 - BSc in Biology, Hawaii Pacific University, Hawaii, USA

 2013 - PhD in Medical Science, Karolinska Institutet